Behind the Sun (Eric Clapton album): Promotion

 The Behind the Sun tour was featured at the first Live Aid concert in 1985 where "She's Waiting" was performed along with "White Room" and "Layla".
 The video for "Forever Man" became an MTV favorite, featuring an accident where one of the cameras falls off the dolly.
 "Same Old Blues" was resurrected for the 25th Anniversary world tour and the Montserrat charity show in 1988 and 1997, with Mark Knopfler on rhythm guitar; Clapton resurrected "She's Waiting" for his 1992 world tour.
 Clapton came to sit in with Paul Shaffer to promote the album on Late Night with David Letterman in 1985.
 Letterman was impressed by the songs on the album joking to Clapton if it would be alright for him if Letterman would sing "Forever Man".

 Both "Knock On Wood" and "She's Waiting" were featured on episodes of Miami Vice, albeit over three years apart.
-"Knock On Wood" was heard in the party scene of Season 2's 'Phil The Shill' (December of 1985), which guest-starred the song's producer Phil Collins, while "She's Waiting" played in a search scene of Season 5's 'The Lost Madonna' (March of 1989).
+"Knock On Wood" was heard in the party scene of Season 2's 'Phil The Shill' (December 1985), which guest-starred the song's producer Phil Collins, while "She's Waiting" played in a search scene of Season 5's 'The Lost Madonna' (March 1989).